Motorway Services Online

 Building a service area closer to Sellindge was considered but ruled out as the Landscape Advisory Committee would object.

-In 1986 the Department of Transport began work on planning for the service area, which they called Westenhanger.
+The Department of Transport formally began planning this service area in 1986, calling it .
 Progress was delayed by the fallout from the High Court case over Clacket Lane, which criticised the Department's procedures.
 They opened it up for bids to build it in 1992, and later remarked that they had received replies but "none were acceptable".

 Henry Boot's detailed plan, dated 2005, was the one which was eventually built, with an opening scheduled for November 2007.
 A condition of planning permission was that free use of a tourist information centre had to be provided.